 Ted and Marilyn are one couple who love retirement living in Ottawa.
 "Everybody we meet here is as happy as we are.
 Everybody gets along," says Ted.
 Marilyn chimes in, "We’ve made lots of new friends."

-Smaller communites on the outskirts of Ottawa are also worth your consideration.
+Smaller communities on the outskirts of Ottawa are also worth your consideration.
 Stittsville offers fast-rising real estate values while still retaining its small town charm.
 Further out, towns like Carleton Place and Manotick feature the best of country living with proximity to the capital region.

 Weather: temperate coastal